 Where are the mills based?

-Again, globally.
+Again, globally, two examples being Miti in Italy and Payen in France.
 To keep our carbon footprint to a minimum, we try to select fabrics that are manufactured within the same region as the factories.
 As it stands, this is true about 90% of the time, but when this cohesion isn’t possible or compromises the end result, we will of course ship our materials.

 Have you visited the factories yourself?